matheusshun/console.log/README.md

-# console.log
-criando um console
+# alterando o redme do projeto